jshumway/manage.py/README.md

 Create a simple CLI based on the contents of a manage.py module.

-`manage.py` was created to create similar functionality to Django's manage.py for Flask apps.
+`manage.py` was created to generate similar functionality to Django's manage.py for Flask apps.
 When `manage.py` is run, it looks at all of the functions defined at the top of the file, tries to run one, displays help, or shows a CLI summary.

 **Note:** manage.py is not meant to generate a CLI for an end user of a normal app.
-It is meant to be used to create a programmer friendly CLI to control a web application.
+It is meant to be used to create a simple programmer/admin friendly CLI to control a web application.
+It is a nice way to call functions inside a file, really.

-As an example of a good manage.py file for a Flask web application,
+As an example of a good manage.py file for a Flask web application

 ````python
 #!/usr/bin/env python

 import project

 def runserver():
     """ Start the server """